 US Secretary of State Mike Pompeo insisted a few days prior to the conference that “the president has always been a vigorous defender of human rights,” adding that he was sure that Hong Kong would be among the issues Trump and Xi would discuss.

 However, it appears that Trump’s concern for the human rights of Hong Kong’s 7.4 million residents took a backseat to other items on his G20 agenda.
-He might, for example, have intended to use the issue as leverage if the US-China trade war did not shift in America’s favor.
+He might, for example, have intended to use the issue as leverage if the US-China did not shift in America’s favor.

 With the revival of trade talks between the two economic powerhouses since the G20, Trump has become more evasive when speaking about the Hong Kong demonstrations.
 Instead of reiterating his concern for human rights, he expresses his “sadness” about the demonstrations, along with his confidence that mainland China and Hong Kong will “…work it out”.